Undoubtedly donor insemination as a means of alleviating childlessness is a well accepted practice, that will keep its place in human reproduction.

-In order to enable this to happen in a regulated manner to protect donors, recipients and any potential children, the HFEA, with guidance from the British Andrology Society, have issued strict regulations that must be adhered to.
+In order to enable this to happen in a regulated manner to protect donors, recipients and any potential children, the Human Fertilisation and Embryology Authority (HFEA) that regulate fertility treatment in the UK have issued strict regulations that must be adhered to.

 If someone you know would like to act as a sperm donor for you, we can organise a full assessment package for them as known donors.
 From time to time, we may also recruit sperm donors.
 For more information, please click here or contact us directly.